The Gap

 What we are preparing them for

 Most careers are moving in one of three directions right now.
 Work that gets better with the tools.
 Work that depends on showing up in person.
 Work that is being absorbed into the tools.
 These are not predictions.
-They are patterns visible in the data and in how companies are already restructuring.
+They are patterns already visible in the data and in how companies are restructuring.

-Compounding with the tools
+Work that gets better with the tools

 The tools multiply what a skilled person can do.
 Judgment is the product.
 The tools make it sharper.

-Work that depends on presence, trust, or physical skill.
+Presence, trust, and physical skill.
 Technology helps at the edges.
 The core stays with the person.

 Not disappearing, but compressing.
 Ten roles may become three.
 The skills transfer.
 The titles shift.